top of page

 Community solar farms have numerous advantages for utility customers, communities, electric utilities, and the planet.

-However, joining a community solar project doesn’t always result in greater cost savings long-term compared to purchasing a solar energy system, especially for people with sunny properties.
-Also, members of community solar farms don’t usually get the tax credit, renewable energy credits, or other incentives, but the savings can be indirectly passed down to solar subscribers through lower-cost electricity.
+However, joining a community solar project doesn’t always result in greater cost savings in the long term compared to purchasing a solar energy system, especially for people with sunny properties.
+Also, members of community solar farms don’t usually get tax credits, renewable energy credits, or other incentives, but the savings can be indirectly passed down to solar subscribers through lower-cost electricity.

 Flexibility And Ease